manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_install.md

 ```shell
 roslaunch rubot_mecanum_description rubot_bringup_hw.launch
 ```
-You are ready to wotrk with
+You are ready to work with